bigtoga/Examples/Statistics/Basics of statistics/Variables - Discrete vs continuous.md

 Discrete because (a) you are recording a counting of things that (b) cannot be broken into smaller parts.
 You don't count a half a push-up - it's a discrete value that can't be broken down further.

-**You track the results of throwing two numbers laying dice in a spreadsheet** Discrete because, although this could be "any number within a range" (2-12), it is such a limited number of realistic data points.
+**You track the results of throwing two numbers laying dice in a spreadsheet** Discrete because, although this could be "any number within a range" (2-12), the recorded data can only be one of a fixed number of realistic data points.

+**You want to record the people in your neighborhood's height** Tricky - it sounds continuous and most likely is.
+You could say "Continuous" because, although we have a realistic range that is small, each measurement could be any number in between.
+The "trick" is that you could force this to be discrete by limiting The precision / accuracy to "whole numbers only".
+If you did that, your range would be 0-7 making this discrete.

+likely very small, the number recorded could be